serenity-js/serenity-js/packages/webdriverio/README.md

 npm init wdio ./my-project
 ```

-To create a Serenity/JS, WebdriverIO and Mocha project, select the following options:
+To create a Serenity/JS project, select the following options:

 - Type of testing: **E2E Testing**
 - Automation backend: **any** - Serenity/JS supports both local and remote WebdriverIO test runners; select **local** to keep it simple